Mintbase/templates/README.md

 Except main and dev branch other branches are work in progress by the team or related to the open PR(s).

 ### Criteria
- 1. A new template to be accepted, need not to current exist
+ 1. For a template to be accepted, it does not need to currently exist.
- 2. It should have an original code (not be copied)
+ 2. It should feature original code and not be copied from existing sources.
- 3. New implementations of already existing template ( in other technologies ) are welcomed.
+ 3. We welcome new implementations of templates in different technologies, even if they are based on existing templates.

 ## Troubleshooting